Unleash/unleash-client-dotnet/README.md

 Tests live in `./tests/Unleash.Tests`
 - Build: `dotnet build`
 - Test: `dotnet test` - This also executes spec tests

+## Formatting

+We enforce formatting with `dotnet format`.
+This can be installed using the following command:

+`dotnet tool install -g dotnet-format`.

 ### Release process
 - Draft a new release in releases, target `main`